Coursemology/coursemology.org/README.md

 In case you are trying to deploy the website yourself using Passenger (aka mod_rails), here is a good guide to get started:

     http://www.web-l.nl/posts/5

+# Clockwork and delayed_job

+Coursemology has got various tasks that need to be run at various intervals; the `clockwork` and `delayed_job` gems are used for this purpose.
+These need setting up to run alongside your application instance.

+Run these tasks from your source checkout directory when your application is launched

+    $ script/delayed_job start
+    $ clockworkd -c lib/clock.rb --pid-dir=tmp/pids start

+To terminate them (for upgrading or reloading)

+    $ script/delayed_job stop
+    $ clockworkd -c lib/clock.rb --pid-dir=tmp/pids stop

+# Production builds

+Coursemology utilises the Rails assets pipeline.
+Also, changes might require schema migrations.
+Run them all on your deployment servers using the following comments

+    $ rake db:migrate db:seed db:populate_course_pref
+    $ rake tmp:cache:clear assets:clean:all assets:precompile:all

 # Third party libraries